It's more about changing YOUR behavior than his.

 4) Be Consistent In Your Behavior: When you treat your dog well, he will become very possessive.
 If you happen to stray from your routine of walking him, playing with him, feeding him regularly, he will begin to wonder if another dog is receiving the same wonderful treatment.

-Whether you have a puppy or a boyfriend, you have to hang in there and have patience.
-The joy and the companionship that you have between the two of you will far outweigh the problems you have in trying to communicate and understand each other's needs.
+The love, joy and companionship between the two of you will far outweigh any problems you're facing now trying to communicate and understand each other's needs.